-The developer has submitted an Impact Evaluation Report as required by Section 32-788 that addresses each issue.
+The developer has submitted an Impact Evaluation Report as required by Section 32-788 of the

+City of Hallandale Beach Code of Ordinance that addresses each issue.
 The following is a summary of the expected impacts to the various public utilities for reference.